Last Updated on November 24, 2025

 CRTs around Key Sessions

-Timing is crucial in Candle range theory.
+Timing is crucial in candle range theory.
 It is because within an impulse or correction move, there are numerous candles with strong ranges.
-This makes it difficult for us to identify right CRT.
-There are key sessions that help us to identify the right CRT.
+This makes it difficult for us to identify right candle range pattern.
+There are key trading sessions and kill zones that help us to identify the right candle range pattern.
 Asian, London, and New York sessions are the most important trading period in the forex market.

 Key timing for CRTs

 In trading CRT, timing and Key levels are most important levels.
-Identification of CRTs in forex market provide an edge in spotting accumulation, manipulation and distribution phases.
+Identification of candlestick according to this model in forex market provide an edge in spotting accumulation, manipulation and distribution phases.
 1am, 5am, 9am 1pm, 3pm, 9pm, are key times when liquidity and volatility shift due to major market session overlaps.

 1am and 5am coincide with the Asian and London Session overlap.
 During this time, price often transitions from the lower volatility of the Asian session into the higher volatility of the London session.
 Traders often expects manipulation or break out.